Install the OpenAI (or compatible) client library

 company = page.extracted('company_name', analysis_key="invoice_header")

-Text vs vision
+Text vs Vision Extraction

-sends an image of the page with.to_image(resolution=72)
+: Sends an image of the page

-header_region.extract(InvoiceInfo, client)
+header_region.extract(InvoiceInfo, client=client)

 company = header_region.extracted('company_name')